sig-gis/SEPAL-CEO/docs_OpenMRV/TwoDateChangeDetection.rst

 3. Choose 30 m resolution.
 4. Select the Class, Class probability, Forest % and Non-forest % bands.
 5. Click **Retrieve.**

+You can view a demonstration of completing and exporting this classification on `YouTube <https://www.youtube.com/watch?v=wJSSSs5tod0>`_.

 3.6 Quality assurance and quality control
 ==========================================